-June 30, December 31, (in thousands of U.S. dollars) 2010 2009 Change Private equity partnerships \$298,306 \$ 286,108 \$ 12,198 Catastrophe bonds 183,793 160,051 23,742 Senior secured bank loan funds 167,132 245,701 (78,569) Non-U.S. fixed income funds 66,190 75,891 (9,701) Hedge funds 43,639 54,163 (10,524) Miscellaneous other investments 23,285 36,112 (12,827) Total other investments \$782,345 \$ 858,026 \$(75,681)
+(in thousands of U.S. dollars) June 30, 2010 December 31, 2009 Change Private equity partnerships \$298,306 \$ 286,108 \$ 12,198 Catastrophe bonds 183,793 160,051 23,742 Senior secured bank loan funds 167,132 245,701 (78,569) Non-U.S. fixed income funds 66,190 75,891 (9,701) Hedge funds 43,639 54,163 (10,524) Miscellaneous other investments 23,285 36,112 (12,827) Total other investments \$782,345 \$ 858,026 \$(75,681)

 The fair value of certain of our fund investments, which principally include hedge funds, private equity partnerships, senior secured bank loan funds and non-U.S. fixed income funds, is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
 These net asset valuations are determined based upon the valuation criteria established by the governing documents of such investments.
 Such valuations may differ significantly from the values that would have been used had ready markets existed for the shares, partnership interests or notes.
 Many of our fund investments are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.
 In addition, due to a lag in reporting, some of our fund managers, fund administrators, or both, are unable to provide final fund valuations as of our current reporting date.
 In these circumstances, we estimate the fair value of these funds by starting with the prior month's or quarter's fund valuation, adjusting these valuations for capital calls, redemptions or distributions and the impact of changes in foreign currency exchange rates, and then estimating the return for the current period.
 In circumstances in which we estimate the return for the current period, we use all credible information available to us.
-This principally includes preliminary estimates reported to us by our fund managers, obtaining the valuation of underlying portfolio investments, reviewing various indices for similar investments or asset classes, as well as estimating returns based on the results of similar types of investments for which we have reported results, or other valuation methods, as necessary.
-Actual final fund valuations may differ from our estimates and these differences are not available, by reference to broker or underwriter bid indications.
+This principally includes preliminary estimates reported to us by our fund managers, obtaining the valuation of underlying portfolio investments where such underlying investments are publicly traded and therefore have a readily observable price, using information that is available to us with respect to the underlying investments, reviewing various indices for similar investments or asset classes, as well as estimating returns based on the results of similar types of investments for which we have reported results, or other valuation methods, as necessary.
+Actual final fund valuations may differ from our estimates and these differences are recorded in the period they become known as a change in estimate.
+Our estimate of the fair value of catastrophe bonds are based on quoted market prices, or when such prices are not available, by referenc